Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * The `z` axis would be perpendicular to the ring's `xy` plane.
 * The text would be written on the ring's surface.
    * Text center would be approximately located at the intersection of the ring's mesh with the `y` axis.
+   * Text could possibly wrap around the entire ring circumference if text is too long.
+   * Text could possibly cover just a portion of ring circumference if text is short.
+   * If text is too long to fit, it should wrap around.
+   * The text is curved to follow the ring’s curvature.
+   * The text should be on the outer surface the ring, at the outer radius of ring.
 * This camera would read the text from left-to-right correctly:
    * Camera is located on the `y` axis.
    * Camera is looking at the `-y` direction.